 Playing in the nation-wide US League Two with 120+ teams, Lane United FC has been our community’s own U23 soccer team since 2013 and we are finally settled into our new grounds at the brand-new Civic Park.
 They rely on host families to take in their talented players (from the U.S. or abroad) for this short Leaque Two season.
-As we enter our TENTH YEAR, our coaching staff is looking for host families from early/mid-May through mid/late-July 2022.
+As we enter our TENTH YEAR, our coaching staff is looking for host families from early/mid-May through mid/late-July 2023.

 - LUFC players arrive in town in mid-May and leave mid-to-late July.
 Some may arrive and/or leave a bit earlier or later. (note: the women’s season will end a bit earlier at the beginning of July)

 - LUFC will work with your summer schedule plans at your comfort level.
 If you are to leave for a trip, or have relatives in town, they will find a “fill in” family during that time if you don’t want a house sitter.

 - LUFC players just need a bed!
 No food needed if you do not have that ability.